The Boy Who Loves Trains

 During the 2015 arrest processing, Darius' hearing aids were lost.
 Darius appeared in court unable to hear and participate in the proceedings.
 Over the defense counsel's objection, the Judge remanded Darius to the Department of Corrections to await trial.
 For an entire year, while behind bars, Darius was without hearing aids.
 Jail is dangerous for Darius.
 He is a target and the inability to hear makes it worse.
 Moreover, despite vocal and passionate argument by defense counsel, no accommodations were made for his hearing disability in the courtroom.

-On January 8, 2018, after a bitter legal battle, the Brooklyn District Attorney's Office conceded that Darius was not a criminal.
+After a bitter legal battle, the prosecutors for the Brooklyn District Attorney's Office conceded that Darius was not a criminal.
 He was permitted to plead not responsible by mental defect.
+But only after the plea was taken did the Brooklyn District Attorney’s Office advocate vigorously that Darius was dangerously mentally ill.

 Despite his years of incarceration, Darius remains a kind and gentle person.
 He is the boy who loves trains.